Dayonggu/pProfLNote/IQues/DistributedSystem.md

 * similar idea as *CDC* but do at the higher level
 * Application directly generate the *event log* in its logic, not reply on parsing DB log
 * *event log* here means to be *appending only*
-  * while in CDC, you still can update the DB as usual, but just parsing the redo-log of things changed.
+  * while in *CDC*, you still can update the DB as usual, but just parsing the redo-log of things changed.
 * However, log-compaction is not simple here as in *CDC*, which the latest version always have ALL information of a record
   * here a new Event, may not override all information of a previous event, you need scan the full history to figure out the snapshot of the final status
     * So, you need make some snapshot, checkpoint, to avoid scan full history every time